MarkCTech/GoAngular/client/README.md

 ## Using the Program

-Put this source code into a project generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.

 ## Development server